-Of course once in a while we crave a little variety, and potatoes are just the thing.
+Of course, once in a while we crave a little variety, and potatoes are just the thing.
 Have you checked our recipes with potatoes?

 On the home front, my husband was raised with potatoes as the staple of his diet, a common case in Europe, and my daughter apparently inherited the potato-loving gene from him.
 Rice, pasta and potatoes are served with nearly equal frequency here, so I have had to polish my potato-cooking skills.

 While I have to accept that my mashed potatoes are still not nearly as good as my husband’s grandmother’s famous “fluffy mashed potatoes”, I can still whip up a decent plate of the thing if pressed into service.
-But to defeat my congenital lack of enthusiasm for potatoes, I am always looking for alternatives to serve it.
+But to defeat my congenital lack of enthusiasm for potatoes, I am always looking for alternative ways to serve it.
 I love cheese, and I love tomatoes, and I love herbs… The progression to this was just natural.

 Have I told you I love cheese?

 - 1½ lb [0.68 kg] potatoes, peeled and quartered

 - ¾ cup skim milk